Transforming Teaching to Generate Student Success

 -Yogi Berra

-Why write learning outcomes?
+Why write learning objectives?
 If I know my content, isn’t that enough?

 - Organize the course around specific core concepts.